IMED Early Phase Drug Discovery Graduate Programme

 How will the programme work?

-You would join AZ on a two year fixed term contact and will complete three placements of eight months each across different parts of Innovative Medicines and Early Development.
+You would join AZ on a two year fixed term contract and will complete three placements of eight months each across different parts of Innovative Medicines and Early Development.
 We want to focus on ensuring that you obtain breadth of experience at this stage and will provide as much exposure to as many different parts of Innovative Medicines and Early Development as possible.

 Placements cover all the different areas of Innovative Medicines and Early Development and if you are a Chemist for example you might find that you have one placement in Global DMPK, followed by Medicinal Chemistry and Computational Chemistry.